-The Governing Board of Yavapai County Community College District
+The Arizona Auditor General and The Governing Board of Yavapai County Community College District Prescott.
+Arizona

-Report on the audit of the financial statements
+Report on the Audit of the Financial Statements Opinions

-Opinions

-We have audited the accompanying financial statements of the business-type activities and discretely presented component unit of the Yavapai County Community College District as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and discretely presented component unit of the Yavapai County Community College District, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Yavapai County Community College District's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and discretely presented component unit of the District as of June 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, based on our audit and the report of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and discretely presented component unit of the Yavapai County Community College District, as of June 30, 2024, and the respective changes in financial position, and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

 We did not audit the financial statements of the discretely presented component unit.
-Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the discretely presented component unit, is based solely on the other auditors' report.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the discretely presented component unit, is based solely on the report of the other auditors.

-Basis for opinions
+Basis for Opinions

-We conducted our audit in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the U.S. Comptroller General.
-Our responsibilities under those standards are further described in the auditors' responsibilities for the audit of the financial statements section of our report.
-We are required to be independent of the District and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We are required to be independent of the Yavapai County Community College District and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
 The other auditors did not audit the discretely presented component unit's financial statements in accordance with Government Auditing Standards.